Honbasho: Format

 With honbasho lasting 15 days, sumo wrestlers ranked in the top two divisions (makuuchi and jūryō) wrestle once a day, while those of the lower divisions wrestle seven times total, approximately once every alternate day.
 The lower division matches begin at 8:30am.
 As honbasho results determine promotion and relegation on the banzuke, the first aim for most wrestlers is to achieve kachi-koshi, or a majority of wins, and thus ensure a promotion for the next tournament.
 A playoff on the final day is used to decide the winner in case of a tie.

 Unless a playoff is required, two wrestlers will fight each other no more than once in a whole tournament.
-The bout schedule is set by a committee of toshiyori a day or two in advance of a tournament day, and may be announced from the dohyō the day prior by a senior gyōji.
+The bout schedule is set by a committee of toshiyori a day or two in advance of a tournament day and may be announced from the dohyō the day prior by a senior gyōji.
 Although there is no fixed method, for the first half of a tournament the top makuuchi division will generally see its higher-ranked wrestlers (san'yaku) paired against its lower-ranked wrestlers (maegashira), with the rest of the maegashira fighting among ranks closer in strength.
 The schedule for the second half of the tournament will have mainly san'yaku fighting each other, with the remainder of the ranks determined by their win–loss records up to that point.
 One consideration is to minimize the necessity for a tie-breaking bout, particularly if a contender for the championship is lower-ranked and has thus far faced only other lower-ranked wrestlers.
+In the last day, wrestlers with 7-7 records are scheduled to face each other if possible, to avoid any possibility of match-fixing where wrestlers will allow another wrestler on the border of a winning and losing record to win and achieve a kachi-koshi; wrestlers with top records will also face each other to increase the possibility of a decisive bout.

-Outside playoff bouts, neither wrestlers from the same heya (stable) nor wrestlers related by blood are scheduled to fight each other.
-For the second-highest jūryō division and below, the first half of a tournament will have wrestlers of similar rank competing against each other, while the second half will be determined by win–loss records.
+Matchmaking in the second-highest jūryō division works somewhat similarly to the top division, although there are no san'yaku.
+In the third-highest makushita division and below, wrestlers are matched against those with the same record almost without exception, with ranks kept as close as possible.
+Outside playoff bouts, neither wrestlers from the same heya (stable) nor wrestlers related by blood are scheduled to fight each other in any division.

 If a wrestler has withdrawn due to injury or retirement from a scheduled bout, his opponent wins by default (fusenshō).
 A loss by default is known as fusenpai.
 Any remaining bouts that a wrestler misses will be regarded as losses when drawing up the next tournament's rankings.
 If a withdrawal results in an odd number of wrestlers in one division, the schedule is filled in by pairing a lower-ranked wrestler against a higher-ranked wrestler from the next-lowest division.